createWonder/Apollo/README.md

  World regions:

-(1) Archery: In this region a visitor can practice hunting or explore the scenery, apart from archery.
+(1) Archery:In this region a visitor can practice hunting or explore the scenery, apart from archery.

-(2) Truth: This region will be dim, ghoulish, and filled with mystery.
+(2) Truth:This region will be dim, ghoulish, and filled with mystery.
 This dark and trees that line the path to truth are dead leafless trees.

-(4) Light: Still working on this region!!
+(4) Light

-(5) Music and Poetry:  It will be whimsical world with music and the harp.
+(5) Music and Poetry:It will be whimsical world with music and the harp.

 ⚠️ Apollo is  underdevelopment and is subject to change. ⚠️